-Input voltage (Ei) is variable forward voltage in Figure 6.
-4 There is no input signal of control circuit for values below the zener diode voltage.
-At values over zener diode voltage, reference voltage (ER) is applied to the control circuit.
+Figure 3.
+4 Input voltage (Ei) is variable forward voltage in Figure 3.
+4. There is no input signal of control circuit for values below the Zener diode voltage.
+At values over Zener diode voltage, reference voltage (ER) is applied to the control circuit.
 Depending on this, control circuit allows or prevents load flow.
-Two zener diodes are connected serial and in opposite direction in order to allow circuit work in AC.
-In Figure 6.
-4B, if the voltage of zener diodes is assumed to be 6Volt each, one of diodes will be forward bias and the other will be inverse biased for every alternation.
-There will be 6 Volt on the terminals of forward biased diode.
-Voltage between two diodes will be 6+0.7=6.7 Volt.
+Two Zener diodes are connected serial and in opposite direction in order to allow circuit operating in AC.
+In Figure 3.
+4B, if the voltage of Zener diodes is assumed to be 6Volt each, one of diodes will be forward bias and the other will be inverse biased for every alternation.
+There will be 6 Volt on the terminals of inverse biased diode and 0,7 Volt on the terminals of forward biased diode.
+Voltage between two diodes will be 6+0,7=6,7 Volt.
 Reference voltage is applied to the input of control circuit when instantaneous value of alternating input voltage is over 6,7 Volt.
 The circuit can be used disregarding the bias at 6,7 Volt critical voltage in DC.

-In small current circuits zener diode can be used as regulator component by connecting parallelly to load, as seen in Figure 6.
+In small current circuits Zener diode can be used as regulator component by connecting parallelly to load, as seen in Figure 3.
 5